 As a vantage point looking out over Prague, Petřín is hard to beat, especially if you climb to the top of its 60 metre-high Lookout Tower.
 But there’s also no dearth of things to do in Petřín itself, filled as it is with picturesque gardens, quaint attractions, and plenty of winding paths to explore.

 The Kinský Gardens were established in 1827 by Prince Rudolf Kinsky, who wanted to create an English-style retreat for his family.
-There is almost 22 hectares here, located in fairly rugged terrain, at altitudes reaching up 318 meters.
+There are almost 22 hectares here, located in fairly rugged terrain, at altitudes reaching up 318 meters.
 Entering the Gardens through a large enclosed gateway, if it’s summer, you may be hit with the pungent waft of garlic, which has been transported here all the way from Asia.

 2. Hunger Wall to Petřín Lookout Tower.
 Continuing along the path, the Hunger Wall comes into view.
 This medieval defence runs the length of Újezd, across Petřín Hill and right up to Strahov Monastery.
-Because of its jagged nature, it was originally named ‘Zubatá’ (‘with teeth’).
-Although records state the Hunger Wall was commissioned in 1360 by Charles IV in order to strengthen the defences of Prague Castle, another myth suggests it was a pointless structure, built only to provide work for the poor during a desperate time of famine.
+Because of its jagged nature was originally named ‘Zubatá’ (‘with teeth’).
+Although records state the Hunger Wall was commissioned in 1360 by Charles IV to strengthen the defences of Prague Castle, another myth suggests it was a pointless structure built only to provide work for the poor during a desperate time of famine.
 This is where its extant name derives from.

 Take the wide path to the left below the Wall and carry on up the Hill beside the Wall, crossing the bridge which spans the funicular railway (originally opened in 1891).
 If you fancy a ride on the funicular, your tram or metro ticket is valid; it’s public transport, after all.
-Now might be the time to stop off for something to eat; below to your right is the Nebozízek restaurant.
-Refreshed, continue on to the Hill’s summit.
+Now might be the time to stop off for something to eat; below your right is the Nebozízek restaurant.
+Refreshed, continue to the Hill’s summit.
 To your right is the Mirror Labyrinth, which fascinatingly imitates the Gothic fortifications at Vyšehrad.
-Opposite this is the 12th-century St Lawrence’s Church; renovated into its current Baroque form in the 18th century.
-It is said that in the 10th century, a sanctuary was built here in place of a heathen site of sacrifice.
+Opposite this is the 12th-century St Lawrence’s Church, renovated into its current Baroque form in the 18th century.
+In the 10th century, a sanctuary was built here in place of a heathen site of sacrifice.